btkrausen/hashicorp/packer/README.md

 Designed for students with little to no experience with Packer, this course will provide you with the education needed to be up and running with HashiCorp Packer in no time.

-During your journey RPT will lead you through a series of sections, modules, and demos to prepare you for utilzing Packer in the real world.
+During your journey we will lead you through a series of sections, modules, and demos to prepare you for utilzing Packer in the real world.

 ## Learning Objectives

 - Core Packer concepts
 - Packer CLI Options
 - Packer Build Templates
+- Packer Variables, Provisioners, Post-Processors
 - Multi-Cloud Image Management
 - Code Organization with Packer
 - Integrations with HashiCorp and DevOps Tooling
+- Use Cases and Examples

 ## Course Curriculum: